HanzhouLiu/DiNAT-IR/docs/dpdd.md

-## 🚀 Reproducing Results on GoPro Dataset
+## 🚀 Reproducing Results on DPDD Dataset

-We provide instructions to reproduce **DiNAT-IR** results on the GoPro motion deblurring dataset.
+We provide instructions to reproduce **DiNAT-IR** results on the DPDD defocus deblurring dataset.

 ---